-L. Nelson Bell Library (1972, later renovated) is a centrally located facility containing more than 83,000 bound volumes, access to numerous full-text journals, study rooms, and a computer lab available for student and community use.
-The Bell Library belongs to a coalition of college libraries, which greatly enhances study and research by making more than 500,000 volumes available from colleges throughout Western North Carolina.
+L. Nelson Bell Library (1972, later renovated) is a centrally located facility containing print and ebook collections, access to numerous full-text journals, study rooms, the Center for Learning, Calling, and Career, and a computer lab available for student and community use.
+The Bell Library belongs to a regional consortium of college libraries, which greatly enhances study and research opportunities for faculty and students.
 The College has a campus wide fiber-optic computer network linking the computer lab with the campus and providing access to the Internet.
 Lower Nelson Bell Library also houses Student Health and Counseling Services, and this building is an AED (automatic defibrillator) station.